 Hive Modular Prefab Homes

-Hive Modular homes have gotten a lot of attention in architectural magazines because of their unique design.
+Hive Modular homes have gotten much attention in architectural magazines because of their unique design.
 Even though they are compact, the design makes them seem large.
 The homes are marketed for their eco-friendly materials and process, but you can also get off-grid features as add-ons.
 These include Geothermal, solar, green roofs, and rainwater collection.
 This company appears to be out of business – the website is unreachable.

 Cabin Fever Prefab Homes